webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 Like exclusions, the number of [browser windows](workflow-setup.md#browser-windows) can also be adjusted while crawling.
 On the **Watch** tab, press the **+/-** button next to the _Running in_ N _browser windows_ text and set the desired value.

-Unlike exclusions, this change will not be applied to future workflow runs.
+This change takes effect immediately on the running crawl and updates the crawl workflow settings for future runs.

 ## Pausing and Resuming Crawls